Lachlan Cox

 NodeHardwareCPURAMStorageNIC

 Each node has the built-in 1Gbe NIC plus a 2.5Gbe NIC added in place of the WiFi card.
-Boot drives hold ISOs and CT templates; the 4TB drives form the Ceph pool.
+Boot drives hold ISOs and CT templates; the 4TB drives form a ZFS storage disk.

 Storage